 N.B: Substance with low Ksp precipitate first.

-Conditions required for a Preciptimetric reactions:
+Conditions required for Preciptimetric reactions:

-1) The precipitate must be practically insoluble.
+1) The precipitate must be practically insoluble

-2) Rapid precipitation.
+2) Rapid precipitation

-3) Ease of detection of the endpoint.
+3) Ease of detection of the endpoint , which is essential for accurate chloride test in water.

 Endpoint detection in Precipitimetry.

-- In Acidic medium (pH 1-3).
+- In Acidic medium (pH 1-3)

-- Known excess standard AgNO3 precipitate chloride, then back titrate excess unreacted AgNO3 by thiocyante using ferric alum as indicator.
+- Known excess standard AgNO3 precipitate chloride, then back titrate excess unreacted AgNO3 by thiocyanate using ferric alum as an indicator, Endpoint: First faint red color.

 Ag+ +Cl- → AgCl

-Fe3+ +2SCN- → [Fe(SCN)2]+ (blood red colour)
+Fe3+ +2SCN- → [Fe(SCN)2]+ (blood red color)